eyedia/aarbac/Eyedia.Aarbac.Command/Samples/Books/tests_result.md

 ```
 ***

-4. **One specific column select, the user does not have permission to see the column**
+4. **One specific column select, the user does not have permission to see the SSN column**
 Rbac: books
 User: Lashawn
 Role: [role_city_mgr](https://raw.githubusercontent.com/eyedia/aarbac/master/Eyedia.Aarbac.Command/Samples/Books/role_city_mgr.xml)